sveltejs/sapper/site/content/docs/09-building.md

 ### Browser support

 Your site is built only for the latest versions of modern evergreen browsers by default.
-If you are using Rollup, you can use the `--legacy`[1] flag to build a second bundle for legacy browsers like Internet Explorer.
+If you are using Rollup, you can use the `--legacy`[1] flag to build a second bundle that can be used to support legacy browsers like Internet Explorer.
 Sapper will then serve up the correct bundle at runtime[2].

 When using `--legacy`, Sapper will pass an environment variable `SAPPER_LEGACY_BUILD` to your Rollup config.
 Sapper will then build your client-side bundle twice: once with `SAPPER_LEGACY_BUILD` set to `true` and once with it set to `false`. [sapper-template-rollup](https://github.com/sveltejs/sapper-template-rollup) provides an example of utilizing this configuration.[3]